 Advanced training workshops are constructed to help current volunteer site stewards.
 Volunteer confidentiality agreements may have to be updated or renewed if the workshop includes sensitive site information.
 Registration is required for advanced workshops.
 Usually space is limited, so please register as soon as you can.

-(updated 5 June, 2015) On August 22, an advanced workshop will be held at the Maturango Museum at 100 East Las Flores Ave., Ridgecrest, CA 93555.
+(updated August 14, 2015) On August 22, an advanced workshop will be held at the Maturango Museum at 100 East Las Flores Ave., Ridgecrest, CA 93555.
 This workshop is sponsored by the Kern River Ranger District of the Sequoia National Forest.
 There will be presentations by Tim Kelly and Sandy Rogers about a collection that touched some Forest lands many years ago.
 Then we will help catalog and catagorize items from this collection.
 This hands-on experience will help volunteer stewards better recognize artifacts at their sites.
+This workshop is full; no more registrations are being accepted.